SoftwareEngineeringToolDemos/FSE-2011-Crystal/build-vm/README.md

    * TortoiseHg (Mercurial)
   * Crystal
   * 3 test repositories under folder "Tool-Demo" on desktop.
-  * README.txt, Installation.txt, License.txt, Tool Executable-Binary folder, link to Youtube video of tool on desktop.
+  * README.txt, Installation.txt, License.txt, Tool Executable-Binary folder and link to Youtube video of tool on desktop.

 ### Important Note:
 * When you enter "vagrant up" command, the VM boots up for the first time without anything on desktop because the script